milesdet/holiday_homework/docs/README.md

 6. Languages must be enumerated with the list of languages.

 > [!Important]
 > You can use [https://regex101.com/](https://regex101.com/) to design and test patterns for your database design.
-It is important to understand a regular expression may look slightly different between languages due to the way characters need to be escaped.
+Regular expressions in Python require a raw string (with the r prefix)  due to the way characters need to be escaped.

 ```python
     if validate_json(data):